 - To exit List mode without selecting a track, press the same PRESET button again to go back to Play mode. - LIST button: The LIST button will display the top level menu of the iPod® or external USB device.
 Turn the TUNE control knob to list the top-menu item to be selected and press the TUNE control knob.
-This will display the next sub-menu list item on the audio device, then follow the same steps to go to the desired sub-menu levels are available on this system.

-MUSIC TYPE button: The MUSIC TYPE button is another shortcut button to the genre listing on your audio device.
+This will display the next sub-menu list item on the audio device, then follow the same steps to go to the desired track in that list.
+Not all iPod® or external USB device sub-menu levels are available on this system. - MUSIC TYPE button: The MUSIC TYPE button is another shortcut button to the genre listing on your audio device.